 TCP defers policies and criteria for attendance to educators.

-The student who is ranked #1 in a high school’s specific curriculum for science, technology, engineering or math (introductory, intermediate, advanced, college or honors).
+Students who are top performers in a high school’s specific curriculum for science, technology, engineering or math (introductory, intermediate, advanced, college or honors).

-For an AVTS/CTC, this would be the #1 student in science, technology, engineering or math curriculum (cosmetology, graphic arts, construction, carpentry, IT, healthcare, etc.)
+For an AVTS/CTC, this would be the top performing students in science, technology, engineering or math curriculum (cosmetology, graphic arts, construction, carpentry, IT, healthcare, etc.)

 Students who complete community service hours and turn them into their school are eligible for the community service award.
 Forms must be signed by the organization or individual for whom the service was provided.